caseyram/calc_demo/readme.md

 # Running The Tests

 You'll be excited to hear that all of the functions described above have been tested.
 And you yourself can verify this.
+You'll need to install the mocha package.
+You can do this by running the command:

+  `npm install mocha -g`

-Simply run this command in your console:
+Then, to run the tests simply run this command in your console:

   `mocha www/js/calculator_spec`